Jaw pain study: could learning and simple exercises replace Hands-On therapy?

 Summary

-This study tests whether a simple program of education, self-management, and home exercises can reduce pain and improve jaw function in adults with long-lasting jaw pain (TMD) as effectively as more intensive hands-on physiotherapy.
-Forty adults aged 18-65 with jaw pain for at least 3 months will be randomly assigned to either two sessions of education and home exercises or six sessions of usual physiotherapy care.
-The goal is to see if a less intensive approach can provide similar relief.
+This study tests whether a brief education and self-management program with home exercises can reduce pain and improve daily function in adults with long-lasting jaw pain (TMD) as effectively as more intensive hands-on physiotherapy.
+Forty adults aged 18–65 with jaw pain for at least 3 months will be randomly assigned to either two sessions of guided education and home exercises or six sessions of usual physiotherapy including manual therapy.
+The goal is to see if a simpler, less costly approach can provide similar relief.

 Get updates